Instax Mini Tips and Tricks for the Mini 90, Mini 70, Mini 8 and More!

 Q3.
 I am having trouble looking through the viewfinder and find it weird looking through it with my right eye as my other camera viewfinders use the left eye.

 A. This is a common issue as the Instax Mini 8 viewfinder is, somewhat unusually, located on the right side of the camera.
 If you feel uncomfortable viewing with your right eye you can simply use your left eye.

 Q4.
-Should I always use the recommended exposure setting as indicated by the illuminated dial on my Mini 8?
+Should I always use the recommended exposure Instax Mini 8 settings as indicated by the illuminated dial?